Luc1401/webcamize-vertical-flip/readme.md

 > [!IMPORTANT]
-> Webcamize 2.0 will be getting a full overhaul in Rust, as well as full support for both macOS and Windows.
+> Webcamize 2.0 will be getting a full overhaul, as well as full support for both macOS and Windows.
->
-> Feel free to open issues, but contributions will only be accepted on the [`rust`](https://github.com/cowtoolz/webcamize/tree/rust) branch.
+> Feel free to open issues, but most contributions will not be merged.
->

 <br/>